 From the digital book open the target animation and use it to model the letter names and sounds.
 Pause the video throughout to elicit the learner’s answers.
 Help the learner to understand the vocabulary words with short definitions, actions or sounds.
-Go through the end of video review of the vocabulary together, skip backwards and use the pause button to practice.
+Go through the end of the video review of the vocabulary together.

 Before moving onto the printable material ensure the student/s can say both the letter name and sound correctly.
 Focus on ensuring they are confident with both the sound and letter pronunciation.
-Guided repetition is key but don’t continuously drill if they struggle.
+Guided repetition is key but do not continuously drill if they struggle.

-From either the printable material or online book goes through the six vocabulary words with the student/s.
-Call out the vocabulary words and have the student/s point the corresponding picture (or circle).
-If in classroom practice as a group first then practice individually.
+From either the printable material or online book goes through the vocabulary words with the student/s.
+Call out the vocabulary words and have the student/s point to the corresponding picture (or circle).
+If in the classroom practice as a group first then practice individually.
 Call out the numbers to elicit student/s to say the vocabulary word.
-Once student/s are comfortable with eh vocabulary start practicing repetition with the focus sound a a apple, a a alligator.
-Be creative and use a whiteboard (also available in the online book) and play a “draw and guess” game.
+Once student/s are comfortable with eh vocabulary start practising repetition with the focus sound a a apple, a a alligator.
+Be creative, use a whiteboard (also available on the online book), and play a “draw and guess” game.
 Try and act out some of the words, get the student/s involved with the actions and drawing!

 Model the correct writing technique for the students on a whiteboard or the online book.
 Show them the correct formation with your fingers and let them imitate.
 If feeling creative turn the moves of the letter shapes into a dance!
 Before writing in the book, model the writing whilst saying the letter sound /a/.
 Try to guide them into saying the letter sound each time they write it.
 Let them go through with writing out the letters.
 Let them practice and get comfortable.